High Holidays

 How do I attend services for the High Holidays?

-Tickets will be mailed to each member household in early to mid-September.
+Tickets will be mailed to each member household in early September.
+If you do not have your tickets by late September, please call the office.
 Accounts must be in good standing in order to receive tickets.
 Information on guest tickets, non-member tickets, and reciprocity is available here.

 What time are services?